top of page

 Victoria, BC

-The 2024 Gathering will be held in Victoria, BC and on the ancestral lands of the Lekwungen People.
+The 2024 Gathering will be held at the Victoria Conference Center from November 19th – November 21st, 2024, on the ancestral lands of the Lekwungen Peoples.
 We will be celebrating Indigenous Disability Canada's (IDC) / British Columbia Aboriginal Network on Disability Society's (BCANDS') 31st anniversary and the 10th anniversary of Indigenous Disability Awareness Month (IDAM) being recognized and proclaimed.

 The Gathering brings together Indigenous and non-Indigenous governments, leadership, service providers, community members, and others to learn, connect, and collaborate in addressing the unique barriers Indigenous Peoples with disabilities face.
 We will continue to take the necessary steps to dismantle historical and current barriers and the attitudes and perceptions that negatively impact Indigenous Peoples living with disabilities.
 By forming new and expanded partnerships, we can collaborate and identify the best practices for the broader disability and health sectors.